 The project will provide an empirical foundation to guide decisions about how to fund and purchase AOD treatment services.
-It has the potential to directly benefit AOD treatment providers, policymakers, and AOD researchers in a number of ways.
-Having accurate information on the funding arrangements, purchasing mechanisms and workforce characteristics of services will help, amongst other things, to:
+It has the potential to directly benefit AOD treatment providers, AOD treatment clients and policymakers in a number of ways.
+Having accurate information and empirical analyses on the funding arrangements, purchasing mechanisms and workforce characteristics of AOD agencies will help, amongst other things, to:

 - Better plan the ways in which treatment services are funded;